AdobeDocs/commerce-extensibility/src/pages/webhooks/hooks.md

 </fields>
 ```

-The following object would then be sent to the remote application:
+Commerce sends the following object to the remote application:

 ```json
 {